Edited by Nataly Bogorad

 Try Alternative Programs

 If none of the methods we’ve suggested work out, maybe you should try one of the alternatives to OBS.
-Bandicam, ShadowPlay or Fraps can work well for streaming, but if you only want to capture your gameplay, try Gecata by Movavi, which is a reliable and simple game recording program.
+Bandicam, ShadowPlay or Fraps can work well for streaming, but if you only want to capture your gameplay, try Gecata by Movavi, which is a reliable and simple streaming and game recording program.
 Here is a short list that’ll give you an idea of what you can do with Gecata:

 - Record webcam and mic as well as your gameplay.